-Data quality Options to estima financed emiss When to use each option Score 1 Option 1: Reported 1a Outstanding amount in the project and total project equity plus debt are known.
-Verified emissions of the project are available. emissions 1b Outstanding amount in the company and total project equity plus debt are known.
+Data quality Options to estimate the financed emissions When to use each option Score 1 Option 1: 1a Outstanding amount in the project and total project equity plus debt are known.
+Verified emissions of the project are available.
+Reported emissions 1b Outstanding amount in the company and total project equity plus debt are known.
 Unverified emissions calculated by the project are available.
-Score 2 Option 2: Physical activity- 2a Outstanding amount in the project and total project equity plus debt are known.
+Score 2 Option 2: Physical activity-based 2a Outstanding amount in the project and total project equity plus debt are known.
 Project emissions are not known but calculated using primary physical activity data for the project's energy consumption and emission factors specific to that primary data.
 Relevant process emissions are added.
-Score 3 based 2b Outstanding amount in the project and total project equity plus debt are known.
+Score 3 2b Outstanding amount in the project and total project equity plus debt are known.
 Project emissions are not known.
 Emissions are calculated using primary physical activity data for the project's production and emission factors specific to that primary data.
+Score 4 За Outstanding amount in the project, total project equity plus debt, and the project's revenue are known.
+Emission factors for the sector per unit of revenue or from similar projects is known (e.g., tCO 2 e per euro of revenue earned in a sector).
+Score 5 Option 3: Economic activity-based emissions Зb Outstanding amount in the project is known.
+Emission factors for the sector per unit of asset or economic activity-based emission factors from similar projects (e.g., tCO 2 e per euro of asset in a sector) are known.
+3c Outstanding amount in the project is known.
+Emission factors for the sector per unit of revenue (e.g., $tCO_2e$ per euro of revenue earned in a sector) and asset turnover ratios for the sector or from similar projects are known.